Gulf Air Flight 072

-Gulf Air Flight 072 (GF072/GFA072) was a scheduled international passenger flight from Cairo International Airport in Egypt to Bahrain International Airport in Bahrain, operated by Gulf Air.
-On 23 August 2000 at 19:30 Arabia Standard Time (UTC+3), the Airbus A320 crashed minutes after executing a go-around upon failed attempt to land on Runway 12.
+Gulf Air Flight 072 (GF072/GFA072) was a scheduled international passenger flight from Cairo International Airport, Egypt, to Bahrain International Airport, Bahrain, operated by Gulf Air.
+On 23 August 2000 at 19:30 Arabia Standard Time (UTC+3), the Airbus A320 crashed minutes after executing a go-around following a failed attempt to land on Runway 12.
 The flight crew suffered from spatial disorientation during the go-around and crashed into the shallow waters of the Persian Gulf 2 km from the airport.
-All 143 people on board the aircraft were killed.

-The crash of Flight 072 remains the deadliest aviation accident in Bahraini territory, and was the deadliest accident involving an Airbus A320 at the time, which was later surpassed by TAM Airlines Flight 3054, which crashed on 17 July 2007 with 199 fatalities.
+All 143 people on board the aircraft were killed in what remains the deadliest aviation accident in Bahraini and Gulf Air history, and was the deadliest accident involving an Airbus A320 at the time, which was later surpassed by TAM Airlines Flight 3054, which crashed in São Paulo, Brazil, on 17 July 2007 with 199 fatalities.

-The final report was issued on 15 August 2002, concluded that the individual factors contributed to the accident was non adherence to a number of Standard Operating Procedures (SOP) and loss of spatial and situational awareness by the aircraft crew during the approach and final phases of the flight.
-A number of systemic factors were also contributed to the accident, including deficiency in crew resource management (CRM) training by Gulf Air and safety oversights by the Directorate General Of Civil Aviation and Meteorology of Oman.
+The final report, issued on 15 August 2002, concluded that the individual factors contributing to the accident were non adherence to a number of Standard Operating Procedures (SOP) and loss of spatial and situational awareness by the aircraft crew during the approach and final phases of the flight.
+A number of systemic factors also contributed to the accident, including deficiency in crew resource management (CRM) training by Gulf Air and safety oversights by the Directorate General Of Civil Aviation and Meteorology of Oman.

 Aircraft

-Flight 072 was operated with an Airbus A320-212, serial number 481, registration A4O-EK.
-It was first flown on 16 May 1994, and was delivered new to Gulf Air in September 1994.
-The aircraft was powered by two CFM International CFM56-5A3 engines.
-It had accumulated more than 17,000 hours in 14,000 cycles before the crash.
+Flight 072 was operated with an Airbus A320-212, registered as A4O-EK with serial number 481.
+It was delivered to Gulf Air in September 1994.
+It was powered by two CFM International CFM56-5A3 engines and had accumulated 17,370 hours in 13,990 takeoff and landing cycles before the accident.
 Its last maintenance was conducted on 17–18 August 2000.
 The aircraft was in compliance with all applicable airworthiness directives for the airframe and engines.

 Passengers and crew

-The aircraft was carrying 135 passengers, two pilots, and six cabin crew members from 17 countries, mostly from Egypt and Bahrain.
+The aircraft was carrying 135 passengers, 2 pilots, and 6 cabin crew members.
+Among the 135 passengers were 61 men, 37 women and 37 children (including 8 infants).
+The majority of the passengers were from Bahrain and Egypt.
+Most of the Egyptian passengers were expatriate families who were returning to their homes in the Gulf region after a holiday in Egypt.
 One Egyptian who was supposed to board the flight was turned away by immigration officials in Cairo who found his passport was not stamped with the necessary Egyptian interior ministry permit for working abroad.

-Crew
+The American Consulate in Bahrain confirmed that one American embassy courier, who reportedly was holding classified information, was on board Flight 072.
+Kuwait News Agency (KUNA) reported that three Chinese workers from a news agency in Cairo were also onboard.
+They were on a stopover in Bahrain, and would have continued to China.

 There were two pilots in the aircrew: